 A: "Wai Mauna" is a phrase in the Hawaiian language that literally translates as "mountain water."
 The sport of standup paddling was born in Hawaii, and in a nod to the sport's original heritage, we've opted to bring a little aloha here to the river in Asheville.

 Q: How are you different than other Asheville paddleboard companies?

 Standup paddling is all that we do, and we pride ourselves on exceptional customer service and personalized sessions on the river.
 We're the only company offering guided SUP tours, and the only company with a sunrise tour or options before 10am.
-For our rentals, we don't just drop you off at a parking lot and basically tell you "good luck."

-We park the car, help you to the river, and include a personalized paddling lesson to help make sure you feel comfortable and confident for paddling the French Broad River.
+All of our rentals include a personalized paddling lesson to help make sure you feel comfortable and confident for paddling the French Broad River.
 We're the only company that offers footwear and the only one with ACA certified SUP guides who lead you down the river.
 Our tours and rentals are small and personalized, and our staff is here to make sure you have the best time possible on the river.